Owning a controller is a must today, even if you are a PC gamer!

 The Best Budget PC Controller – Xbox 360 Controller

-There may be cheaper controllers out there, but the Xbox 360 controller simply offers the best balance of price and quality, and there’s no arguing it.
+There may exist cheaper controllers out there, but the Xbox 360 controller clearly offers the best balance of price and quality, and there’s no arguing it.
 More importantly, it has been the controller of choice for PC gamers for many years following its release.

 The wireless version is quite cheap today, and if you can’t afford it, the wired one is even cheaper.
 Frankly, the only real problem with the trusty old 360 controllers is its controversial D-pad, and if you can get over that, this is definitely the best affordable PC controller currently on the market.
 If you’ve enjoyed this guide, you might also find our guide on the best racing wheels intriguing too!